StoneOrbits/VortexEngine/docs/mode_sharing_menu.md

 ### Receiving a Mode
 1. **Pick a Mode to Overwrite**: Navigate to the mode you want to overwrite and hold the button until the leds flash white
 2. **Enter Mode Sharing**: Cycle to <span style="color: #00ffff;">cyan</span> and long click to enter
-3. **Receive Mode**: Hold the sender device up to the receiver, the receiver will automatically save and exit when a mode is successfully received
+3. **Receive Mode**: Hold the sender device up to the receiver, with the navigation buttons facing each other, the receiver will automatically save and exit when a mode is successfully received

 ## Tips for Successful Mode Sharing